-- During the 30-Day Due Process period the institution may respond to any shortcomings identified in the Draft Statement. - The team chair uses the response from the institution, if any, with assistance from the PEV as needed, to prepare the Final Statement, which again is edited and then provided to the full commission for action.
+- During the 30-Day Due Process period the program may respond to any shortcomings identified in the Draft Statement. - The team chair uses the response from the programs, if any, with assistance from the PEV as needed, to prepare the Final Statement, which again is edited and then provided to the full commission for action. - If requested by the dean and agreed upon by the team chair, programs may submit additional evidence of compliance after the 30-Day Due Process response.